Capital Idea Houston Awarded a $2m Department of Labor Building Pathways to Infrastructure Jobs Grant

 Date: March 20, 2024

 Capital IDEA Houston is thrilled to announce the receipt of a $2,000,000 Building Pathways to Infrastructure Jobs grant from the US Department of Labor (DOL) to partner with Houston Community College (HCC) and other local employers for the implementation of a robust network of industry and education collaborators to foster workforce development and community empowerment over the next five years.
-This initiative will focus on providing quality training to job seekers, work-based learning opportunities and a worker-centered strategy to support local renewable energy, transportation, and broadband infrastructure sectors.
-The partnership between the DOL and Capital IDEA Houston is one of 34 public-private partnerships in 25 states across the United States to meet workforce needs as part of the Biden-Harris administration’s “Investing in America” agenda.
+This initiative will focus on providing quality training to job seekers, work-based learning opportunities to support local infrastructure sectors.
+The partnership between the DOL and Capital IDEA Houston is one of 34 public-private partnerships in 25 states across the United States to meet workforce needs.

 Please RSVP by March 27, 2024 at https://www.eventbrite.com/e/unlocking-potential-shaping-tomorrow-diversity-in-houstons-workforce-tickets-862254224597?aff=oddtdtcreator